What Is "Identity Theft"

 Internet Banking Authentication Security

-First Federal Savings Bank is committed to doing everything possible to secure customer information such that unauthorized parties cannot access it.
+First Federal Bank & Trust is committed to doing everything possible to secure customer information such that unauthorized parties cannot access it.
 A number of measures have been taken to secure customer information over the Internet, one of which is the Login Name and Password used to authenticate (login) to Internet Banking.

 The Login Name and Password are entered through a basic HTML object called a form.
 The form sends the entered information to a web server for processing through a process called "submit".
 Part of executing a "submit" involves telling the form where the data is to be transmitted.
 In the case of the Login Name and Password customers enter from the Bank Homepage, the form is instructed to submit the data to a web server that is protected by SSL.
 This is what makes the form post secure.

 Prior to any exchange of information with a web server protected by SSL, the web browser is required to negotiate an SSL session through a process called an SSL handshake.
 Once the SSL session is negotiated between the web browser and the web server, the data being sent to the web server is encrypted by the web browser in such a way that only the client and the server involved in the SSL session can read it.
 Thus, the Login Name and Password entered from the website are secure as they are transmitted via the Internet.

 Password Best Practices

 • Use a long passphrase.
 According to NIST guidance, you should consider using the longest password or passphrase permissible.
 For example, you can use a passphrase such as a news headline or even the title of the last book you read.
 Then add in some punctuation and capitalization.

 • Don’t make passwords easy to guess.
 Do not include personal information in your password such as your name or pets’ names.
 This information is often easy to find on social media, making it easier for cybercriminals to hack your accounts.